The Reviews

 Everybody's In Show-Biz, Everybody's a Star marks the start of the Kinks' mid-70s decline, which was largely a result of Ray's theme and music recycling, and a simultaneous idea shortfall.
 The album is half studio, half live, and the band's problems show most obviously on the studio side (Everybody's in Show-Biz).
 Their new material is a hybrid of Muswell Hillbillies and Lola: rootsy loosely based around a rock star's experiences, and with a strong satirical bent.
 The music sounds like Muswell Hillbillies warmed over - more Dixieland horns ("Maximum Consumption", the drunken "Unreal Reality") and roots-rock ("Here Comes Yet Another Day", the middling "Hot Potatoes" or the gentle, escapist "Supersonic Rocket Ship" which perplexedly was a UK hit).
 Little of the band's rock really clicks; "Here Comes Yet Another Day" kicks off the album and is the only true good rock song.
 While the others are not bad ("Motorway," "You Don't Know My Name") they are not going to make anyone forget about the Faces.
 Instead, Ray's taste further reverted to prancing Salvation Army music-hall ("Look a Little on the Sunny Side") and his biting lyrics have taken a oddly gastronomical turn (the sing-along "Hot Potatoes" or "Motorway").
 Well, Dave Davies does have a spotlight song ("You Don't Know My Name"), but it's more an opportunity to debate whether his strained voice sounds more like Ray's merged with Dylan or Ronnie Lane.

 You can almost predict that after all the clever songs about indulgence, the "comedown" song will crop up; a slower, more introspective or observant work, similar to Muswell Hillbillies' "Oklahoma U.S.A."
 This album has a pair, and the fine "Sitting in My Hotel" is the more bitter and honest of the two.
 The songs' lyrics of confusion and dissolution probably refer to Ray himself; who else was "writing songs for old time vaudeville reviews?"
 The other settled track is "Celluloid Heroes" - Ray's guided tour of the Hollywood Walk of Fame, and antithesis to the stars ("everybody's in movies, everyone's a star").
 The latter is an excellent track, and one that I still hear on the radio.
 Ray being Ray, he would later revisit this topic with A Soap Opera.
-Altogether, Everybody's in Show-Biz is a disappointment, and fails to continue Muswell Hillbillies' vector.
+Altogether, Show-Biz is a disappointment, and fails to continue Muswell Hillbillies' vector.

 The live side (Everybody's a Star) holds few surprises.
 The band eschews their earlier hits, only going as far back as Arthur once ("Brainwashed" with the horns put to good use); the rest are Muswell Hillbilly tracks.
 Ray sounds like a drunk showman throughout, tossing in snippets of extraneous songs ("Mr. Wonderful", "The Banana Boat Song", "Baby Face") and generally acting up (is his pandering, faux version of "Alcohol" ironic, or was the original written with this jokey exaggerated attitude neatly concealed?).
 Dave never gets to do much, and the half ends in the most ignoble way possible, with a pointless audience-led rendition of "Lola".
 The juxtaposition of a satire on rock stars and a sloppy performance is rather odd; was Ray commenting on himself throughout?
 Perhaps his subsequent retreat into Preservation themes simply a better way of dealing with whatever problems he had, after the moments of self-reflection.
 Or it could have a reflection of his greater ambition, that of Show-Biz, of writing movies or scripts, so frustratingly reduced to the concept albums that followed.
 Or he could have just be sloshed throughout.
 Either way, this was the start of an artistic lull.